Manby1/chat-room/README.md

 # chat-room

+## Requirements:

+Python standard library.
+For uno, pygame is required.

+## Hosting:

+Host must port forward to enable access to their server.
+Note this is the case whenever the user wants to host a server in any game - unless somebody else is hosting for you (Steam).

 server.txt is a recommended file so you don't have to type in your IP and Port when opening.
-In uno, it should be in the uno folder.
+For uno, it should be in the uno folder.
-In chat-room, it should be in the chat-room folder.
+For chat-room, it should be in the chat-room folder.

 ***

-A more thorough explanation of send and receive:
+### A more thorough explanation of how send and receive works:

 The user wants to send the message 'hel-\uFFFF-lo'.
 They have decided they want to put the unicode character \uFFFF into their message -